HardlyDifficult/Tutorials/Outline.md

 ## Disable Anti Aliasing

-Update "Quality" settings, disabling Anti-Aliasing to prevent some visual artifacts that happen when using spritesheets.
+Update "Quality" settings, disabling Anti-Aliasing to prevent some visual artifacts that happen when using sprite sheets.

 <details><summary>How</summary>